rayoh123/Moobloom/docs/status.md

 ![](Resources/BAD_BEHAVIOR.png) | ![](Resources/GOOD_BEHAVIOR.png)

 At the beginning of training, our agent runs directly into the zombie in every mission.
 From a human point of view, this is an unresonable thing to do, as no competent player would walk directly towards a zombie.

-INSERT 10 SECOND GIF.
+<iframe src="https://giphy.com/embed/ZhKwKLAwZOvDfapH3I" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/ZhKwKLAwZOvDfapH3I">via GIPHY</a></p>

 However, at the end of training, the now-improved agent has realized that the wisest thing to do when encountering a zombie is to run far away in a straight line.

-INSERT 10 SECOND GIF
+<iframe src="https://giphy.com/embed/Whod3huunyABrj9vQo" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/Whod3huunyABrj9vQo">via GIPHY</a></p>

 ## Remaining Goals and Challenges:
 Our current prototype is limited because it performs the humanly easy task of escaping from a single zombie.
 In a regular game of Minecraft,